-Building systems do for housing what the assembly line did for automobile production: they streamline the process, improve quality control and minimize waste, all while reducing costs and making homes more affordable.
-Systems manufacturers cut and prebuild everything from individual components to entire homes within a factory-controlled environment and use highly engineered construction methods.
-Systems-built houses are of the highest quality, not just meeting, but often exceeding code requirements.
+Building systems do for housing what the assembly line did for automobile production: It streamlines the process, improve quality control and minimize waste, all while reducing costs and making homes more affordable.
+Using highly engineered construction methods, systems manufacturers cut and prebuild everything from individual components to entire homes within a factory-controlled environment.
+Systems-built homes are of the highest quality, not just meeting, but often exceeding code requirements.

-- Sustainability: Assembly in an enclosed, indoor environment with little waste allows them to fulfill some key components of green building certifications, including the ICC 700 National Green Building Standard.
+- Sustainability.
+Homes assembled in an enclosed, indoor environment fulfill some key components of green building certifications, including the ICC 700 National Green Building Standard.

-NAHB helps connect building systems manufacturers single-family and multifamily custom and production builders through the Building Systems Councils.
-The Council sponsors educational and networking events like the annual Mega-Tour and Building Systems Showcase to raise awareness of the flexibility of building systems for many residential applications.
+NAHB connects offsite construction professionals through the Building Systems Councils.
+The Council hosts educational and networking events like the annual Building Systems Housing Summit and the Building Systems Councils Lounge at the International Builders' Show to raise awareness of building systems.

 To join the Building Systems Councils, click here.
 For more information on each council, visit its page: